-Canon 1300D versus Sony RX100 II
+Canon 1300D vs Sony RX100 II

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were officially introduced, respectively, in March 2016 and June 2013.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were announced, respectively, in March 2016 and June 2013.
 The 1300D is a DSLR, while the RX100 II is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (RX100 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (55 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the RX100 II are weather-sealed.